angular/angular/aio/content/tutorial/toh-pt4.md

 This section guides you through the following:

-* adding a `MessagesComponent` that displays app messages at the bottom of the screen
+* adding a `MessagesComponent` that displays application messages at the bottom of the screen
 * creating an injectable, app-wide `MessageService` for sending messages to be displayed
 * injecting `MessageService` into the `HeroService`
 * displaying a message when `HeroService` fetches heroes successfully